 The download version of a Scientific Use File contains the least amount of information.
 Indicators of a certain sensitivity are modified in the download data, such as aggregated categories for countries of citizenship or languages of origin.
-A few datasets and variables are exclusively accessible in the On-site version, e.g. the fine-grained regional indicators or open text entries.
-For a full picture of the availability of sensitive information, please refer to the overview on our website at:
+A few datasets and variables are exclusively accessible in the On-site version of a Scientific Use File, e.g., fine-grained regional indicators or open text entries.
+For more details see:

-→ www.neps-data.de > Data Center > Data Access > Sensitive Information
+→ www.neps-data.de>Data Center>Data Access>Sensitive Information

-The hierarchical concept of data dissemination translates into an onion-shaped model of datasets.
+This concept of nested data dissemination translates into an onion-shaped model of datasets.
 The most sensitive on-site level represents the outer layer with the remote and download levels being subsets of these data.
-That is, any data contained within a less sensitive level are also included in the higher level(s).
+That is, any data contained within a less sensitive level are included in the higher level(s).
 A detailed list of variables offered at the different levels together with notes on the generation of the three data versions can be found for each release of a Scientific Use File in the respective report on "Anonymization Procedures".